Jim Nicholson (American politician)

-Robert James Nicholson (born February 4, 1938) is an attorney, real estate developer, and a former Republican National Committee chairman.
-He was the United States Secretary of Veterans Affairs from January 26, 2005, until October 1, 2007.
+Robert James Nicholson (born February 4, 1938) is an American attorney, politician, real estate developer, diplomat, and former Army officer who served as the fifth secretary of veterans affairs from 2005 to 2007.
+A member of the Republican Party, he served as U.S. Ambassador to the Holy See from 2001 to 2005, and was Chairman of the Republican National Committee (RNC) from 1997 to 2001.

 Personal life

 Nicholson was born on a farm near Struble, Iowa.
 Nicholson has characterized his childhood as "growing up dirt poor in a tenant house without plumbing and sometimes without food".
 He is the brother of retired Army General John W. Nicholson.

 Nicholson has a Master's degree in Public Policy from Columbia University.
 He received a J.D. degree from the University of Denver College of Law in 1972.

 Nicholson is married to the former Suzanne Marie Ferrell of Highland Falls, New York, who is an accomplished artist.
 They are the parents of three children.

 Military service

-He is a 1961 graduate of the United States Military Academy at West Point, New York, and served eight years in active duty.
+He is a 1961 graduate of the United States Military Academy at West Point, New York, and served eight years in active duty in the United States Army.
 He was a paratrooper and Ranger-qualified Army officer.
 He fought in the Vietnam War, where he earned the Bronze Star, Combat Infantryman Badge, the Meritorious Service Medal with Oak Leaf Cluster, Republic of Vietnam Cross of Gallantry and two Air Medals.
-After thirty years of military service he retired in 1991 with the rank of colonel.
+After serving eight years on active duty, he served 22 years in the United States Army Reserve, He retired in 1991 with the rank of colonel.

 In 2005, he was awarded the Distinguished Graduate Award by the USMA.